YunoHost/doc/groups_and_permissions.md

 User groups and permissions
 ===========================

-You can access the group and permissions management interface from the webadmin by going into the 'Users' section and clicking the corresponding button:
+You can access the 'group and permissions' management interface from the webadmin by going into the 'Users' section and clicking the corresponding button:

 ![](./images/button_to_go_to_permission_interface.png)